 - Demonstrate the ability to manage themselves and others and work as a team member.

 The competencies above have been adopted by the faculty to assure our RDH to BSDH graduates are adequately prepared to succeed in the dynamic job market of their chosen area of expertise.
-The assessment plan provides direct and indirect measures of these competencies through exit interview, portfolio, California critical thinking skills test, Information Competency exam, and publication rate.
+The assessment plan provides direct and indirect measures of these competencies through multiple measures.

 Students must complete 30 credit hours in residence and have a minimum of 124 semester credit hours to earn a baccalaureate degree in dental hygiene.
 Students must also complete 36 credit hours of 300/400 level coursework to earn a bachelors degree.
 Electives may be taken in the School of Dentistry, College of Arts and Sciences, School of Education or Henry W. Bloch School of Business and Public Administration.
 The particular choice of study will be determined by each student in consultation with the director of the degree completion program.